Slovenian food: 10 dishes you have to try

-If you have the opportunity, go on a unique culinary journey across the country and discover that each region has its typical Slovenian food, which you can taste in many restaurants throughout the country, but for the best experience, it is best to visit tourist farms and old village inns.
+If you have the opportunity, go on a unique culinary journey across the country and discover that each region has its typical Slovenian food, which you can taste in many restaurants throughout the country, you can find most of the traditional food in capital of Slovenia but for the best experience, it is best to visit tourist farms and old village inns.
 If the trip leads you to the mountain world, do not miss the mountain cabins, where Slovenian food is still prepared according to the old recipes.

 Various and rich gastronomic offer in Slovenia enables you to taste the most recognizable culinary delights in as many as 24 culinary regions.
 You will discover that Slovenian food is something special because of the process of preparing the meals, the selection of local and fresh raw materials and because of the mixing flavors that give Slovenian dishes a specific mark.

 Slovenes are proud of the products and Slovenian food that has a protected geographical mark, which represents the country worldwide and promotes the regional and cultural gastronomic diversity in Slovenia.

 Since Slovenian food plays an important role in daily life, Slovenes organize various annual festivals and culinary events throughout the country.
 Below, we present ten famous Slovenian dishes.
 The list will help you to choose from the menus in restaurants when you will seek for tasty local specialties.

 Štruklji or rolled dumplings are one of the best-known Slovenian dishes with first recipes from the 16th century when cooked rolled dumplings were part of cuisine in monasteries and then established in the 17th century as a festive middle-class meal.
 Today, this Slovenian food is a popular side dish for meat and sauces, and it can also be a delicious dessert.